asuresoftware/ui-exercise/README.md

 ## functionality

-- App is fully responsive to different screen sizes including large screen monitors, laptops, Ipad $ smart phones.
+- App is UI responsive to different screen sizes including large screen monitors, laptops, Ipad & smart phones.

 - As mentioned earlier the app displays 20 different restaurants that user can sort them by rating.